-The Head of Year has the main responsibility for overseeing your daughter’s education and well-being.
-He/she will welcome contact with you.
-On routine matters your first point of contact, either by telephone or email, is your daughter’s Form Tutor.
-We recognise that in a busy school the Tutor may not be immediately available, in which case please establish with the School Reception when he or she will be free.
+The Head of Year has the main responsibility for overseeing your child’s education and wellbeing.
+They will welcome contact with you.
+On routine matters your first point of contact, either by telephone or email, is your child’s Form Tutor.
+We recognise that in a busy school the Tutor may not be immediately available, in which case please establish with the School Reception when they will be free.

 Please remember that Tutors/Techers will not be available during tutor/lesson times and when undertaking break and lunch duties, therefore email is the best way to contact.

-Senior staff are willing to talk to parents by appointment, please refer to the key contacts page for their details.
+Senior staff are willing to talk to parents/carers by appointment, please refer to the key contacts page for their details.

 The Form unit remains constant throughout the first five years regardless of teaching class and option groupings in Years 10 and 11.
-Your daughter’s Tutor meets his/her Tutor Group on a daily basis and this time is spent reading, discussing current events and other topical activities.
-Through this regular contact the Tutor becomes the person who knows your daughter the most thoroughly.
+Your child’s Tutor meets their Tutor Group on a daily basis and this time is spent reading, discussing current events and other topical activities.
+Through this regular contact the Tutor becomes the person who knows your child the most thoroughly.

-Please make a note of your daughter’s Form Tutor and her Tutor Group.
+Please make a note of your child’s Form Tutor and Tutor Group.

 The current House system and their Latin names (Gamma, Kappa, Lambda, and Sigma) can be traced back to our foundation in 1914.
 We live in a new age and an exciting new world.
 It is with this in mind, that we are unpicking all that is good about the existing house system and in active collaboration with all our stakeholders, giving it a new lease of life for the 21st Century so that it embodies the values of LPGS today.